Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 1

 Kraken vs. Stars Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 1

-The Dallas Stars take their home ice at American Airlines Center to square off with the Seattle Kraken in the first game of the NHL Playoffs Second Round on Tuesday, May 2, starting at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
-Oddsmakers favor the Stars in this matchup, with -190 moneyline odds against the Kraken (+160).
+The Dallas Stars take the ice in the opening game of the NHL Playoffs Second Round against the Seattle Kraken at American Airlines Center on Tuesday, May 2, starting at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
+The Kraken are underdogs (+165) against the Stars (-195).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!

-Here is our prediction for who will clinch the win in this NHL Playoffs Second Round contest.
+Ahead of this matchup, here's who we expect to bring home the win in Tuesday's NHL Playoffs Second Round action.

 Kraken vs. Stars Predictions for Tuesday

-Our projections model for this contest expects a final score of Stars 4, Kraken 2.
+Our projections model for this game predicts a final score of Stars 4, Kraken 2.

 - Computer Predicted Total: 6.3